smangano/JLTest/README.md

 ###@casename "test case name"

+Names the test case.
+Will be output when status is displayed

 ###@testname "test name"

+Names the test.
+Will be displayed in message if test fails.
+If ommitedd name will be Test n where n=1 for first test.

 ###@setUp function

+Set a function to be called before each test starts

 ###@tearDown function

 Set a function to be called after each test finishes

+###@setUpCase function

+Set a function to be called before testcase starts

+###@tearDownCase function

+Set a function to be called after testcase finishes

 ###@assertEqual(a,b)